-''' Define a common behavior for all exception policies.
-In IPS mode, the default is drop-flow.
-For cases when that's not possible, the engine will fall to drop-packet.
-To fallback to old behavior (setting each of them individually, or ignoring all), set this to ignore.
-All values available for exception policies can be used, and there is one extra option: auto - which means drop-flow or drop-packet (as explained above) in IPS mode, and ignore in IDS mode.
-Exception policy values are: drop-packet, drop-flow, reject, bypass, pass-packet, pass-flow, ignore (disable). exception-policy: auto '''
+'''

+The default is ''ignore''.

+#

+All values available for exception policies can be used, and there is one

+extra option: auto - same as ''ignore''.

+Exception policy values are: drop-packet, drop-flow, reject, bypass,

+pass-packet, pass-flow, ignore (disable).

+exception-policy: auto

+'''